joe-editor/joe/docs/man.md

 ### Windowing system model

-JOE has an unsual model for its windowing system.
+JOE has an unusual model for its windowing system.
 Basically you have a ring of windows, but only a section of this ring may fit on the screen.
 The windows not on the screen still exist, they are just scrolled off.
 When you hit __^K N__ on the bottom window of the screen, it scrolls further windows from